TAKE CHARGE OF YOUR DIABETES

 - Communication skills: how to develop a better communication with your doctor, family and friends.

 - Fatigue and frustration: how to be aware of the signs and the steps you need to take to sleep better, get more energy, change negative thoughts for positive and create a new life for yourself.

 - Action plan: how to set weekly goals to make you feel not only physically better but also emotionally.

 - Relaxation body scan: learn how to use your mind to calm yourself and release muscular tension.

 - Making decisions: learn how to make better decisions whether it be to start a new medicine or work on a project you have been thinking of.

-PLUS, you will get the added benefit of support and encouragement for your workshop facilitators and fellow workshop participants in achieving your goals, and make lots of new friends along the way.
+PLUS, you will get the added benefit of support and encouragement from your workshop facilitators and fellow workshop participants in achieving your goals and make lots of new friends along the way.